 The AF request includes requested time synchronization distribution method (IEEE Std 1588 [126] or IEEE Std 802.1AS [104] operation (i.e. as a Boundary Clock, peer-to-peer Transparent Clock, or end-to-end Transparent Clock or as a PTP relay instance)).
 The request to control the (g)PTP time synchronization service may contain other service parameters as described in clause 4.15.9.3 of TS 23.502 [3].

 The AF may request to use the 5G access stratum as a time synchronization distribution method.
 In this case, the time source is provided by the 5GS.
 5G-AN provides the 5GS time to the UE via 3GPP radio access; UE/DS-TT may provide 5G access stratum timing information to end stations using implementation specific means.
 The request to control the 5G access stratum time distribution is described in clause 4.15.9.4 of TS 23.502 [3].
+Supporting 5G access stratum time distribution in UE mobility is described in the clause 4.9.1 of TS 23.502 [3]

 The AF or NEF selects the TSCTSF as specified in clause 6.3.24.